lolopinto/ent/docs/docs/advanced-topics/cli.md

 tsent codegen --step graphql
 ```

+Other flags:

+### write-all

+To speed up codegen, we don't always generate all the files anytime codegen is run.
+We try and detect changes between current and last codegen run and only touch files based on what has changed.
+It's possible there are bugs and we need to generate everything, this allows one to do that.

+### disable_custom_graphql

+To disable custom graphql during codegen.
+Used when we need to rebuild everything and minimize parsing code.
+Can be used when there's conflicts and you want to regenerate the generated code first

+### disable_prompts

+Disables prompts which asks the developer interactive questions.
+Use with care.

 ## upgrade

 `upgrade` is used to update the database.
 Most commonly used after pulling from `main` or [when deploying](/docs/advanced-topics/deploying) to upgrade the database in case there have been any changes.